“If hot flashes and night sweats are disrupting your

 What are vasomotor symptoms?

 DotS the definition of vasomotor symptoms may vary.
-The NAM’s definition is:
+The Menopause Society’s definition is:

 Vasomotor symptoms.
 Also known as hot flashes and night sweats, common symptoms during perimenopause and early postmenopause”.3